Real-Time Support for Moms at BMCC

 Competitive analysis

-We proposed moving the survey to a digital platform, which would alleviate pain points that surfaced in our interviews:
+We proposed moving the survey to a digital platform, which would alleviate pain points from our interviews:

-Provide real-time survey results, eliminating the need for manual survey scoring
+Provide real-time survey results, eliminating the need for manual scoring

-Bake-in actionable alerts for doulas to adjust care if survey results indicate a mom is in distress
+Bake-in actionable alerts for doulas to adjust care if survey results show distress

 Provide moms context consistently on how survey results are used and contribute to BMCC’s mission